-Marshall, a American, was the representative for Kentucky's 7th congressional district from 1857 to 1859.
+Marshall was the representative for Kentucky’s 7th congressional district and was an American.
+He served from 1857 to 1859.

 From Dec 1849 to Mar 1859, Marshall missed 441 of 2,130 roll call votes, which is 20.7%.
 This is on par with the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.